hdc-arizona/cfgConf/user-study-instructions.md

 Filter until 3 hops or 25 nodes whichever comes first.
 This graph is produced from a benchmark code used to measure the performance of High Performance Computing systems.
 A dyninst analysis file named `ltimes.json` is provided as well.
 This file contains the functions and loops in the program.
 Refer to the [`data` section](https://github.com/devkotasabin/cfgConf/wiki/Reference-Guide#data-object) in the reference guide to see how to use the analysis file.
 Make sure the drawing contains only node ids inside the nodes.

 #### 3.2
-Note the output when the filtering is not applied.
+Turn off the filtering and note the result.

 ### Task 4:
 Produce a filtered drawing using the same graph files `ltimes.dot` and `ltimes.json`.
 Use the following set of nodes as the starting nodes for filtering.